leap-stc/leap-stc.github.io/_sources/leap-pangeo/architecture.md

 LEAP-Pangeo is a cloud-based data and computing platform that will be used to support research, education, and knowledge transfer within the LEAP program.

-## Motivation

-The motivation and justification for developing LEAP-Pangeo are laid out in several recent peer-reviewed publications: {cite}`AbernatheyEtAl2021` and {cite}`GentemannEtAl2021`.
-To summarize these arguments, a shared data and computing platform will:
-- Empower LEAP participants with instant access to high-performance computing and analysis-ready data in order to support ambitious research objectives
-- Facilitate seamless collaboration between project members around data-intensive science, accelerating research progress
-- Enable rich data-driven classroom experiences for learners, helping them transition successfully from coursework to research
-- Place actionable data in the hands of LEAP partners to support knowledge transfer

 ## Design Principles

 In the proposal, we committed to building this in a way that enables the tools and infrastructure to be reused and remixed.